Fadest/Cubelets/README.md

 [img1]: https://i.imgur.com/8EYPAXr.png "Blocks"
 ![img1]

-Place the blocks mentioned above, and right click on the End Portal, then the animation will start
+Place the blocks mentioned above, and right click on the End Portal Frame, then the animation will start